networkx/networkx/doc/source/install.rst

 Optional packages
 =================

-NetworkX will work without the following optional packages but they may be added for additional functionality.
+The following are optional packages that NetworkX can use to provide additional functions.

 NumPy
 -----